 You will also need to provide a letter or statement of good conduct from each ship’s captain or company attesting to your character.
 The letter should include the vessel’s name, the job you had while on the ship or rig and the start and finish dates of employment.

-If you are a current member of a military force and have spent more than 12 months serving in a country other than your country of citizenship, you will need to provide a letter from the relevant military organisation attesting to your character.
+If you are a current member of a military force and have spent more than 12 months serving in a country other than your country of citizenship, you must provide a letter from the relevant military organisation attesting to your character.
 This is generally a letter from your commanding officer stating that you have not been convicted of any criminal offence during your time in the military.

 Police certificates are still required for every country in which you have served for the periods set out above.
 This includes where you have been stationed at a military base in a foreign country.